techwithanirudh/gork/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A human-like bot that is almost indistinguishable from a real person.
+A human-like bot (called Gork) that is almost indistinguishable from a real person.

 ## <a name="tech-stack">🚀 Tech Stack</a>